elastic/elasticsearch-river-twitter/README.md

 The Twitter river indexes the public [twitter stream](http://dev.twitter.com/pages/streaming_api), aka the hose, and makes it searchable.

+**Rivers are [deprecated](https://www.elastic.co/blog/deprecating_rivers) and will be removed in the future.**
+Have a look at [logstash twitter input](http://www.elastic.co/guide/en/logstash/current/plugins-inputs-twitter.html).

 In order to install the plugin, run:

 ```sh